 • Existing student loans cannot be in default

-The maximum amount that a borrower can have forgiven under this program depends on the role and subject taught.
-Teachers are eligible to receive up to the highest forgivable amount, $17,500, if they are considered “highly qualified” as defined by the program and are full-time math or science teachers in an eligible school.
-Teachers working in special education that meet specific requirements may also qualify to have the higher amount forgiven.
+The maximum amount that can be forgiven under this program depends on the role and subject the borrower teaches.
+Teachers are eligible to receive up to $17,500, if they are considered “highly qualified” as defined by the program and are full-time math or science teachers in an eligible school.
+Teachers working in special education that meet specific requirements may also qualify to have $17,500 forgiven.

 Teachers are eligible to receive up to $5,000 if they are a “highly qualified” full-time elementary teacher or a full-time secondary school teacher in all other subject areas.

 How to apply:

-Teachers are not eligible to apply until you’ve completed the five years of service.
+Teachers are not eligible to apply until they have completed the five years of service.
 After completing this requirement, borrowers can fill out the Teacher Loan Forgiveness Application.
 (It may be helpful to get acquainted with the application now, because it clearly explains who qualifies for what amount of forgiveness.)